awinterstein/zola-theme-daisy/README.md

     { name = "directors", paginate_by = 2, feed = true },
 ]
 ```

-The language switching feature of the theme requires that there is a translation into every additional language for every page.
-This is enforced during compile time.

 Taxonomies should have exactly the same (not translated) name in all languages, for the language switching to work best.